 Food for thought

-- a positive impact on our family life in terms of harmony and avoiding misunderstandings
+- positive impact on our family life in terms of harmony and avoiding misunderstandings

-- a clear benefit for any social interaction our children will have
+- the clear benefit for any social interaction our children will have,

 And on the other hand